100thCoin/AccuracyCoin/README.md

   1: Sprite Zero Hits should be working.
   2: The Shift Registers should not be clocked during H-Blank or F-Blank.
 After re-enabling rendering, a sprite zero hit should be able to occur entirely on stale shift register data.

+### Sprites On Scanline 0
+  1: Sprites at Y=0 should actually be drawn at Y=1.
+  2: A sprite should be able to be drawn at Y=0 via the pre-render scanline's sprite evaluation with stale secondary OAM data.
+  3: (Composite PPU Only) Consecutive frames should shift the background on scanline 0, causing the sprite zero hit to miss on every other frame.
+(Tested at X=$80)
+  3: (RGB PPU Only) Sprite zero hits should not occur at X=$00 during this test on an RGB PPU.
+  4: (Composite PPU Only) Consecutive frames should shift the background on scanline 0, causing the sprite zero hit to miss on every other frame.
+(Tested at X=$00)

 ### Instruction Timing
   1: The DMA should update the data bus.
   2: The DMA timing is not accurate enough to test this.